whalesunGC/42Piscine/README.md

 Clock in time: 0915hrs
 Clock out time: 2130hrs

 -started the day with C00ex08, gettin hit by the enormous wall.
+Needs recursion.
-Needs recursion.   i -cleaned up C00 and C03 again, made multiple tries to clear the errors.
+-cleaned up C00 and C03 again, made multiple tries to clear the errors.

+**Day 18 WK02**
+Clock in time: 0440hrs
+Clock out time: hrs
+-was productive the past 2 days, imho.
+Been frustrated with the eval and failure loops that burns time.
+Realizing that the learning changes in these loops.
+I learn about my carelessness in shipping code, lack of adequate testing and fatigue from jumping through questions making more unforced errors.
+-The precision of the learning is also tested with similar concepts in different forms.
+It asks "Do you really know what is being communicated to the compiler?"
+-Blizting through the problems is an effective strategy to cover ground before an exam.
+But to do well holistically, it requires optimizing my creation process.
+TDD may be the answer to this since the pain from eval loops come from the long cycles of feedback.